 Today we would take you back to your car, or to the train station at Pwllheli.

 Price List based on 2 adults sharing a twin or double room

 High Season April - September £531

 Closed 20th December to 1st January

 Our single supplement would be £20 per night.
 The prices above include bed & breakfast accommodation over 7 nights, minibus transport and use of the maps and GPS and care and attention throughout.
+We may use similar accommodation of equivalent standard if the above locations are unavailable.
 For more information, or if you would like to book, please telephone us on +44 (0)1758 760652, or email us at email@example.com.